 The first thing we tackled was an ambitious software project we affectionately called “The Pizza Tracker.”

 Project Pizza Tracker was, in many ways, a return to our roots.
 You see, we are software developers and problem solvers through and through.
-Many of the members of the SendCutSend team were integral to the growth of ShortStack, a social media software company that grew rapidly and innovated constantly.
-In that world we were always knee-deep in computer code, pushing our software platform to unlock the full potential of social media marketing.
+Many of the members of the SendCutSend team were integral to the growth of another major software project (top secret haha) that grew rapidly and innovated constantly.
+In that world we were always knee-deep in computer code, pushing our software platform to unlock the full potential of the platform.
 Having a team that was equally adept in the worlds of complex computer code and metal-cutting manufacturing made a huge difference in this process.

 These ambitious projects never go smoothly.